Intro to Kief and Sift

 When rolling a joint, you can sprinkle kief overtop of the dried cannabis flower or coat a completed joint in hash oil and roll it in the powder (often referred to as a “twaxed joint”).
 Kief can also be added to a pipe or bong alongside dried flower (also called “crowning a bowl”) by packing the bottom of the bowl with dried flower and then sprinkling a layer of kief on top.
 Repeat the process until the bowl is full.
 (Ensure the bowl has a screen to avoid sucking any tiny particles into your mouth.)

-For vaping, kief can be used in an extract-specific vaporizer or a dried flower vaporizer that has an extract attachment.
+For vaping, kief can be used in a concentrate-specific vaporizer or a dried flower vaporizer that has a concentrate attachment.
 Layer the kief and dried flower, ensuring the kief is not placed on the bottom, as it could melt and leave residue.

 Kief can be added to just about any kind of homemade edible cannabis product, but it must be heated (a process called decarboxylation, or decarbing) to activate the cannabinoids.